 If, by contrast, you have had a long marriage with children, then you might want to look into legal separation.
 This essentially divides your everyday lives but maintains the financial link between you.
 It therefore buys you time to “unscramble” your finances at your leisure.
 This can be a very useful solution for older people without any immediate plans to remarry.

-If it turns out that divorce is really the only way to go, then, again, look at all your options.
+If it turns out that divorce is really the only way to go, then, again, look at all your options such as the cost of divorce in PA.
 Remember that going through a divorce can be one of life’s biggest events.
 It’s therefore in everyone’s best interests for you to get it right the first time.
 Then you can focus on moving on with your lives.

 Start with mediation rather than lawyers